Toiling-Lad/DApp_Project/README.md

 $ npm install
 ```

+#### `$ npm run start`
+Runs your app in development mode with prettier and tests in order to assure code quality.

+#### `$ npm run prettier`
+[Prettier](https://github.com/prettier/prettier) is an opinionated code formatter.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
+Rules can be found in `pakage.json`

 #### `$ truffle test`
 To run test bundled Mocha and Chai tests.

 #### `$ truffle migrate --reset`
 Smart contract needs to be migrated each time ganache is restarted.

-#### `$ npm run start`

-#### `npm run prettier`

-[Prettier](https://github.com/prettier/prettier) is an opinionated code formatter.
-It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.
-Rules can be found in `pakage.json`

 ## License